Fitzgerald-Porthmouth-Koenigsegg/Plangothic-Project/README.en.md

 ### 1. Why are there two font files for Plangothic?
 - Because the maximum number of glyphs a font can hold is limited (to 65535), while the total count of CJK ideographs is much greater than this value.
 ### 2. What is the difference between *fallback* and *allideo* versions for P1?
 - The *fallback* version is suitable for users who currently have installed fonts that **CAN DISPLAY** all CJK ideographs, and the CJK ideographs we have not included will be empty.
-The *allideo* version is suitable for users who currently have installed fonts that **CANNOT DISPLAY** all CJK ideographs, in which the CJK ideographs that have **NOT** been included will be supplement by the [Lorchin Sans](https://github.com/Losketch/LorchinSans).
+The *allideo* version is suitable for users who currently have installed fonts that **CANNOT DISPLAY** all CJK ideographs, in which the CJK ideographs that have **NOT** been included will be supplement by the Hanazono Mincho.
 Both files can be used to find out our current progress.
 When this project has completely covered all CJK ideographs, the *fallback* file will be removed.
 ### 3. Why P1 is divided into two types?
 - Because all characters in extensions G, extensions H and extensions J covered by P2, have been included, so there is no need to divide P2.
 ### 4. Why does this project just include a small amount of CJK ideographs in the URO and extensions A?